broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 The GVS workflow takes in reblocked single sample gVCF files and their corresponding index files as `input_vcfs` and `input_vcf_indexes`, respectively.
 While the GVS workflow has been tested with 100,000 single sample gVCF files as input, only datasets of up to 10,000 samples are being used for beta testing.

 The [Terra GVS beta workspace](LINK) has been configured with example reblocked gVCF files that you can use to test the workflow.
-To test the workflow on your own sample data, you’ll need to create an additional data table in your workspace that specifies the locations of the files in the cloud.
-For step-by-step instructions on creating data tables in Terra, see [How to make a data table from scratch or a template](https://support.terra.bio/hc/en-us/articles/6197368140955).
-If your data is stored locally, you can upload it to your workspace bucket using the Data Uploader in Terra by following the instructions in the article, [How to use the Data Uploader](https://support.terra.bio/hc/en-us/articles/4419428208411).
-You’ll also need to ensure that you have a BigQuery dataset and Google project with the correct permissions and that your gVCF files are reblocked, as described in the [Workflow requirements](#workflow-requirements) section above.

 #### Input descriptions